HKLENG/Desk22-Group/report/BackgroundandMotivation.md

 After the above investigation work, we can confirm a feasible project.

-The problems we face are that on the one hand, people's fitness awareness is not high and their health is not good, on the other hand, currently available fitness programs are not suitable for non-fitness enthusiasts.
+The problems we face are that on the one hand, people's fitness awareness is not high and their health is not good, on the other hand, currently available fitness programs are not suitable for new hand.

-The motivation of the project is to design a fitness program to inspire more people who do not have fitness habits to develop fitness interest, have a healthy lifestyle and body, reduce the risk of various diseases and improve people's quality of life.
+The motivation of the project is to design a fitness program in order to inspire more people who do not have fitness habits to develop fitness interest, have a healthy lifestyle and body, reduce the risk of various diseases and improve people's quality of life.

 The innovation and design of the application is to provide users with direct and free fitness knowledge and fitness plan that are suitable for them in a simple interface.